 Then there were the challenges of gathering footage in Pakistan.
 Lawrence was warned by kidnap and ransom expert John Chase not to film in Pakistan for their own safety.
 So they ended up arranging for a Pakistani crew to conduct the interviews and shoot re-enactments of the captivity sequences seen in the film.

 “The crew and interviewees had to move about as discreetly as possible so as not to attract attention.
 A crew member flew to the U.K. with a hard drive containing the footage and shipped it to Canada,” Dylyn said.
 “I prayed a lot during production.”

 Dylyn had been so moved by Giesbrecht and everything she went through.
 She and Lawrence were motivated to “humanize” her and “allowed her to speak for herself whenever possible.”

 “Having lived intimately with Beverley’s story over the last several years, I know that she will remain a part of me, even after the film is released,” Dylyn said.

 “You can’t live that closely with the life and image of a real person and not be affected deeply by them.”

-Watch The Woman Who Joined the Taliban on FIRSTHAND, Oct.
-15 on CBC.
+Watch The Woman Who Joined the Taliban, streaming now.